You are here

 Community Blood Services, Scientific Director of the Stem Cell Laboratory

-Dr. Mrowiec oversees cord blood collection, processing, and storage for both public and private banking programs at Community Blood Services, a subsidiary of Blood Systems Inc. He also participates in research partnerships with other organizations to make stem cells from cord blood and other perinatal tissues more widely available to patients in need of therapy.
-Dr. Mrowiec is integral to the laboratory's compliance with accreditation standards, participation in the NMDP bank network, and the preparation of an FDA BLA submission.
-Dr. Mrowiec is a member of: American Association of Blood Banks (AABB), International Society for Hematotherapy and Graft Engineering (ISHAGE), New Jersey Society of Blood Bank Professionals, Perinatal Stem Cell Society, Cord Blood Association, and is former president of the Polish Society of Hematology and Transfusiology, Warsaw Division.
+Dr. Mrowiec has been in charge of cord blood collection, processing, and storage for both public and private banking programs at Community Blood Services in New Jersey, a subsidiary of Vitalant.
+By the time of his retirement at the end of 2025, he had been the driving force behind their cord blood laboratory for nearly 30 years.
+In addition to maintaining quality standards, Dr. Mrowiec participated in research partnerships with other organizations to make stem cells from cord blood and other perinatal tissues more widely available to patients in need of therapy.
+Dr. Mrowiec is a member of: Association for the Advancement of Blood & Biotherapies (AABB), International Society for Hematotherapy and Graft Engineering (ISHAGE), New Jersey Society of Blood Bank Professionals, Perinatal Stem Cell Society, Cord Blood Association, and is former president of the Polish Society of Hematology and Transfusiology, Warsaw Division.
 Dr. Mrowiec is currently on the advisory board of PBKM.
-Previously, Dr. Mrowiec was assistant professor with the Dept. of Oncology at Montefiore Medical Center at Albert Einstein College of Medicine in New York City (1991-1996); and an assistant professor at the Institute of Hematology in Warsaw, Poland (1982-1993).
 Dr. Mrowiec received his M.Sc. and Ph.D. from the Medical University of Bialystok, Poland.
 His main scientific interest is the cryopreservation and storage of blood cells.

 Jordan Perlow, MD

-Banner Good Samaritan Medical Center, Associate Director of Maternal-Fetal Medicine
+Banner University Medical Center, Director of Maternal-Fetal Medicine

 Kim Petrella, MSN, RNC-OB